thavelick/thavelick.github.io/drafts/ctrl-z-bg-and-fg.md

+---
+slug: /til/ctrl-z-bg-and-fg
+categories: til, blog
+title: Using ctrl-z to toggle between a program and the terminal
+publish_date: 2025-03-14
+---
 # Using ctrl-z to toggle between a program and the terminal

 In almost any terminal program you can hit `ctrl-z` to pause it, then run `fg`